 [Ratification and Accession.
 Entry into Force.
 Accession to Earlier Acts.
 Reference to Article 24 of Paris Convention (Territories)]

-(1) Any country of the Special Union which has signed this Act may ratify it, and, if it has not signed it, may accede to it.
+*(1) Any country of the Special Union which has signed this Act may ratify it, and, if it has not signed it, may accede to it.

-(2) (a) Any country outside the Special Union which is party to the Paris Convention for the Protection of Industrial Property may accede to this Act and thereby become a member of the Special Union.
+*(2) (a) Any country outside the Special Union which is party to the Paris Convention for the Protection of Industrial Property may accede to this Act and thereby become a member of the Special Union.

 […]